 1. Control Daily Losses

 No matter how good a strategy is, we can have impulsive days or days where our strategy doesn’t suit the price action.
 If I lose 3% of my account in a day, I’m done for the day.
 That’s equivalent to 3 losses risking 1% of my account per trade.
+Never lose more than 3% a day.

 3. I use a stop loss on every trade